aindilis/free-life-planner/README.md

 ## Overview

 This page will soon be deprecated.
-To see the new (under construction) pages for FLP:
+To see the new (under construction) pages for FLP (The Reference Manual in particular gives a thorough overview):

 https://github.com/aindilis/flp/blob/main/ReferenceManual.md